 Visit our What is a Professional Counselor page to find out more about the different kinds of helping professions.

 The CTC schedules clients based on counselor and client availability and typically operates Monday-Friday 8am-5pm.
 You can request appointments via the website 24 hours a day or via phone call Monday-Friday 8am-5pm.
+The CTC has limited after hours appointments available to meet the needs of clients who are unavailable during typical operating hours.
 We aim to return calls within 24 business hours.
 Please note that the CTC is closed on all university holidays.

 If we are unable to answer your call please leave a message.
 State the nature of your call and clearly indicate whether or not the CTC may leave a message on your voicemail.
 While we aim to return all calls within 24 hours, there may be a time when this is not possible.
 If you feel that you cannot wait for a callback, please call the Student Counseling Center at 865-974-2196 or 911 if it is an emergency.